mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s3.rst

 When the :hwlabel:`FILTER ENABLE` button is off, the knob still controls the default Quick Effect, even if that button is not lit in the FX section.
 When the :hwlabel:`FILTER ENABLE` button is on, the Quick Effect is only enabled if the Filter :hwlabel:`FX SELECT` button is on.
 This means the Quick Effect is available on channels that don't have any other effects active.

-When turning Filter Enable off, Mixxx will use soft takeover so the QuickEffect doesn't suddenly activate.
+When turning :hwlabrl:`FILTER ENABLE` off, Mixxx will use soft takeover so the Quick Effect doesn't suddenly activate.

 Mapping options
 ~~~~~~~~~~~~~~~